Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Swimming Conditions

-Swimming in the sea is a fantastic experience, however you should be aware that certain marine life such as jellyfish and sea urchins could be present during the swims.
-We work with our local boat captains to reducing your contact with these creatures, however if you suffer from anaphylaxis, you must inform the office prior to booking.
+Swimming in the open water is a fantastic experience, however you should be aware that certain marine life such as jellyfish, plankton, sea lice, sea urchins and coral could be present during the swims and may cause some discomfort.
+In all cases we will work on reducing your contact with these creatures and that any interactions are managed safely.
+If you suffer from anaphylaxis, please consult the office prior to booking.

 Walking Conditions

-Walking is not a major part of the trip and we will generally walk on sealed paths to and from the bays and beaches that we start and finish our swims on.
+Walking is not a major part of the trip, and we will generally walk on sealed paths to and from the bays and beaches that we start and finish our swims on.

 Temperatures